SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 ### Multiple items should be a list

-If you text has information divided in multiple items, it should be a list.
-For example, when sending PBIs.
+If you text has information that can become multiple items, it should be a list.
+For example, when sending PBIs for a Sprint.

 ::: greybox
-Hey Adam,

-I have 2 PBIs on my next to-do in the coming sprint: Product Backlog Item 88994: Performance | Create a new App Service plan and Product Backlog Item 88823: Azure | Create a new App Service Plan in West US for SL production resource group.
+I have 2 PBIs in the coming Sprint: Product Backlog Item 88994: Performance | Create a new App Service plan and Product Backlog Item 88823: Azure | Create a new App Service Plan in West US for SL production resource group.
 I will do the IoC after.
 :::
 ::: bad
 Figure: Bad example - Block of text
 :::

 ::: greybox
-Hey Adam,

-I have 2 PBIs in this Sprint:
+I have 2 PBIs in the coming Sprint:

 * PBI 88994: Performance | Create a new App Service plan
 * PBI 88823: Azure | Create a new App Service Plan in West US for SL production resource group